Why is water such an important resource for your survival?

 1. Early Morning Dew

 If you don’t have the ability to make fire, to boil water and can’t filter it either, try to gather some of that morning dew.
-Tie your bandana, shemagh or other piece of fabric around your lower ankles and walk through the dewy vegetation, stopping to wring your wet fabric into your mouth or water gathering container.
+Tie your bandana, shemagh or another piece of fabric around your lower ankles and walk through the dewy vegetation, stopping to wring your wet fabric into your mouth or water gathering container.

 Gathering rainwater is also a great source of fresh and pure water but as it may not be in the forecast, it should not be fully relied on.
 If it does start raining, use your raincoat, poncho, tarp, tent, buckets, anything you can find to direct this water into a container of some sort.
 If no container is available, open up and drink your fill!